 Sublime quality has always been at the core of the company’s paradigm.
 Initially, in the 18th century, pocket watches were typically finished and assembled by master watchmakers with various components such as movement parts, dials and cases being outsourced.
 Over the years, Vacheron Constantin has used base movements from third parties with subsequent finishing in-house, but it now produces an increasing number of its own in-house movements.

 Whilst the company does have a facility in the Vallée de Joux, the focal point of its operations has always been, and remains, Geneva.
-Today, the company’s stylish manufacture is located in the Genevan suburb of Plan-les-Ouates.
+Today, the company’s stylish manufacture is located in the Genevan suburb of Plan-Les-Ouates.
 Many of the brand’s watches are adorned with the Poinçon de Genève, the Geneva Seal.
 Watches bearing this symbol must adhere to an onerous standard governing the manufacture and finishing of the movement.
-Moreover, the timekeeping qualities of each watch is rigorously tested in order for it to be awarded COSC certification.
+Moreover, the timekeeping qualities of each watch are rigorously tested in order for it to be awarded COSC certification.
 For a watch to bear the Geneva Seal it must have been assembled and regulated within the Canton of Geneva.